OilProducts/wanderforge/PLAN.md

 - Step‑by‑step plan:
   1) Add math helpers: `perspective_vulkan(fov,aspect,zn,zf)`, `look_at(eye,fwd,up)`, `mul(a,b)` producing column‑major float[16].
   2) Add a common header enabling GLM flags (if GLM used): `GLM_FORCE_DEPTH_ZERO_TO_ONE`, `GLM_FORCE_RIGHT_HANDED`; otherwise document our own math.
-  3) Add debug primitives and checks:
+  3) Add debug primitives and checks: *(Completed 2025-10-03)*
-     - Axis gizmo at origin (RGB XYZ), and a screen‑space test triangle to validate Y/handedness.
+     - Axis gizmo at origin (RGB XYZ), and a screen-space test triangle to validate Y/handedness.
      - A runtime toggle to flip `frontFace` and to disable culling (for quick A/B during migration).
   4) Switch camera path to use column‑major `P * V`; push constants/upload unchanged elsewhere.
-  5) Verify culling from default pose; adjust chunk pipeline `frontFace` only if mismatch (expect CCW BACK).
+  5) Verify culling from default pose; adjust chunk pipeline `frontFace` only if mismatch (expect CCW BACK). *(Chunk pipeline now defaults to CCW + BACK as of 2025-10-03; verification ongoing.)*
   6) Verify overlay orientation and HUD (NDC Y up).
 Fix only if discrepancy is observed.
   7) Remove legacy row‑major helpers and any ad‑hoc transposes; centralize all math through the helpers.
   8) Optional: implement reversed‑Z (set `depthCompareOp = GREATER`, swap zn/zf mapping); validate sky/ground cases and precision improvement.